 Working through the medium of drama, the pupils are able to discuss bullies and bullying in contexts which are distanced from their own realities.

-Problem solving activities are employed effectively in many areas of the curriculum and children work together.
-In year 4 and year 6 there is a residential visit which enables the staff and children to get to know each other better and develop resilience and team building skills amongst the children.
+Pupils have the opportunity to attend residential visits which enables the staff and children to get to know each other better and develop resilience and team building skills amongst the children.